-In this section, the major capabilities of the application are explained.
-Please see the Getting Started section on how to be able to use this software if you would like to try out the features described here.
+Major capabilities of the application are showcased and explained in this part of the guide.
+Please see the Getting Started section on how to install this software if you would like to try out the features described here.

 5.1 Project